 Barely-Cooked Asparagus with Lemon-Mustard Vinaigrette

-In a small glass measuring cup or bowl mix together the lemon juice, Dijon mustard, salt, and fresh ground black pepper, then whisk in the olive oil.
+- In a small glass measuring cup or bowl mix together the lemon juice (I used my frozen fresh lemon juice), Dijon mustard, salt, and fresh ground black pepper, then whisk in the olive oil.
 (I used a little less oil to make the dressing slightly more lemony.
 If you’re not that into lemon you might want a little less lemon juice.)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: